martinhoefling/molten/README.md

 No additional service besides `salt-api` is required.

 ## Features:
+* Fast.
+No page reloads, molten is a SPA (single page app) and keeps state during navigation.
 * Full access to all salt clients supported via Rest API.
-* Simple deployment: no additional Python / Node.js application required.
 * Live updates, e.g. for events, jobs, ...
-* As fast as the API itself.
-No page reloads, molten is a SPA (single page app).
+* Simple deployment: no additional Python / Node.js or Go application required.

 ## Getting Started: